GovTechSG/batch-gen-csr/README.md

 ## Upload the CSR to APEX for Signing
 1. Upload the CSR to APEX App.
 2. Download the Signed Certificate from APEX.
-3. Make sure that the cert file name is set to the filename set in the parameters file. i.e. fileName.cer
+3. Change the cert file name downloaded to <fileName>.cer, by default it is certificate.cer
-4. Copy the file to the same folder of the csr file
+4. Copy the file to the same folder of the csr file (this project folder)
 5. Execute generateP12.sh will generate the keystore in P12,PEM and JKS format
 ```text
 ./generateP12.sh fileName.config